league-ld/Roblox/README.md

 [Glider](https://gyazo.com/dc23ebade6e39c2484b390e1ebccf483)

 I have also developed a new AntiCheat technology which offers more control and cheating detection possibilities.
+It will be released once I'm done making a plugin for it.